Tyrrrz/CliFx/Readme.md

 Console applications support the concept of interrupt signals, which can be issued by the user to abort the currently ongoing operation.
 If your command performs critical work, you can intercept these signals to handle cancellation requests in a graceful way.

-To make a command cancellation-aware, call `console.RegisterCancellationHandler()` to register the signal handler and obtain the corresponding `CancellationToken`.
+In order to make the command cancellation-aware, call `console.RegisterCancellationHandler()` to register the signal handler and obtain the corresponding `CancellationToken`.
 Once this method is called, the program will no longer terminate on an interrupt signal but will instead trigger the token, so it's important to be able to process it correctly.

 ```csharp